Devin Singletary Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- The Bills have called a pass in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
+- The Bills have thrown the ball in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
 This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Singletary's matchup with the Falcons.